-In 2019, I did not rack up as many miles as the pasts.
+In 2019, I did not rack up as many miles as before.
 Nevertheless, I had fun and even had a few new experiences.
-Hence, I decided to share my 2019 a year in review with you.
-This review includes mileage reports, highlights of destinations and layovers, updates on family, 2020 hopes and dreams, and I hope a little travel inspiration at the end.
+Hence, I decided to share my 2019 year review with you.
+This review includes mileage reports, highlights of destinations and layovers, updates on family, 2020 hopes and dreams, and, I hope, a little travel inspiration at the end.

-This year I visited the east coast from Washington, D.C. down to Orlando, FL, with time in Charleston, S.C.
+I visited the east coast from Washington, D.C., to Orlando, FL, and Charleston, S.C.
 My new travel destination is the Great Omaha, NE, area; also, the furthest west I went.
-This year saw my last trip, at least for now, to Charleston, SC.
+This year saw my last trip to Charleston, SC, at least for now.

 Road trips in 2019

-This year I traveled more via my least favorite transportation means, road trips.
-My guess is around 6 of them to my sister’s new Nebraska home.
-It takes seven to eight hours to drive out there with at least one fuel stop.
-I could get away with one fuel stop, but I found two works better, and then I almost have a full tank when I get to my sisters.
+This year, I traveled more via road trips via my least favorite transportation means.
+I guess around 6 of them to my sister’s new Nebraska home.
+Driving with at least one fuel stop takes seven to eight hours.
+I could get away with one fuel stop, but I found two works better, and then I almost had a full tank when I got to my sisters.
 Driving to Nebraska is not too bad but boring at points.
-The highlights include corn and other crop fields, windmills, themed rest stop in Iowa, and The Worlds Largest Truck Stop.
+The highlights include corn and other crop fields, windmills, themed rest stops in Iowa, and The Worlds Largest Truck Stop.

-My dad and I also took a road trip up to my grandma’s in northern Wisconsin.
-We gave her a smartphone, and for someone in her 80’s, she eagerly learned how to use the phone and is doing well with it.
-While up there, we also visited my dad’s youngest brother and checked out the house he is building.
-We took an outing with my grandmother to Fred Smith’s Wisconson Concrete Park in Philips.
-I drove past the there several times but never stopped before.
+My dad and I also traveled to my grandma’s in northern Wisconsin.
+We gave her a smartphone, and for someone in her 80s, she eagerly learned how to use the phone and is doing well.
+While up there, we also visited my dad’s youngest brother and checked out the house he was building.
+We went with my grandmother to Fred Smith’s Wisconson Concrete Park in Philips.
+I drove past there several times but never stopped before.
 It was fun to share this experience with my dad and grandma.

 Trains of 2019

-The Amtrak trains this year include the Hiawatha, California Zephyr, Capitol Limited, Silver Meteor, Palmetto, Silver Star, Cardinal, and the Carolinan.
-With Metra North Central Service and Milwaukee District North.
+Amtrak trains this year include the Hiawatha, California Zephyr, Capitol Limited, Silver Meteor, Palmetto, Silver Star, Cardinal, and the Carolinan with Metra North Central Service and Milwaukee District North.

 Flying in 2019

 I had two flights this year, and both were in December.
-Southwest flew me about 556 miles, from Omaha to Midway on a Boeing 737-700.
+Southwest flew me about 556 miles from Omaha to Midway on a Boeing 737-700.
 The other 515 miles trip went from O’Hare to Omaha aboard American/Envoy Air as American Eagle on an Embraer EJR-145.
-Making 1,071 miles total between the two (I am guessing based on points).
+I am guessing, based on points, making 1,071 miles between the two (based on points earned).

 Total travel mileage for 2019